 Surface Tooth – A properly prepared wood surface will feel like 60-grit sandpaper.
 Initial sanding can be done with a power sander but it is recommended that the surface is sanded by hand to leave some grooves to aid in the bond of the coating to the wood.

-Coating Application – Because wood will tend to soak up liquid materials, it is recommended that the first coat be applied and allowed to cure 24 hours before subsequent coats area applied.
-The initial coat must then be sanded with 60-grit sandpaper to give the surface tooth.
-Each coat thereafter only needs to tack up before subsequent coats are applied.
+Coating Application – Because wood will tend to soak up liquid materials, it is recommended that the first coat be applied and allowed to cure at least a couple of hours before subsequent coats area applied.
+The initial coat will usually feel tacky but you should make sure it is not wet and coming off on your fingers.
+If it is, let the coating sit a little while longer.
+Each coat thereafter only needs to tack up (30-60 minutes) before subsequent coats are applied.
 The final coating thickness should be a minimum of 10 mils regardless of the number of coats it took to get there.

 Joints – Joints where walls meet walls and floors meet walls may need additional strengthening.
-Using fiberglass 1.5 ounce mat is recommended in these areas.
+Using fiberglass 1.5-ounce mat or woven fiberglass is recommended in these areas.
 Should the condition of the joint still be in question, an aquarium safe silicone can be applied over the coating as needed.
 Lightly abrade the coating with 60-grit sandpaper prior to applying the silicone.
 This same method can also be used on any plumbing that enters or exits the unit, though bulkhead fittings are recommended for this purpose.

 Stone and Rock